Quick Answer

 • Keep transmissions short, clear, and relevant.
 Say what needs to be said and release the frequency.

 • Maintain your gear: Keep batteries charged, connectors clean, and antennas inspected quarterly.
+If you’re in a humid Gulf Coast climate, corrosion on antenna connectors is a real problem — check them monthly.

 • Preplan primary and secondary frequencies and designate an out-of-area contact who can relay messages.